The gold currency known as Pytheas

 The so-called gold coin of Pytheas was saved a second time.

-and the numismate who saved him a second time
+and the numismate who saved it a second time

 Photo Ouest-France 21 June 2015